greendino2000/Pico-Pad/README.md

 # Pico-Pad
-An open source numpad using the Raspberry Pi Pico
+An open source numpad using the Raspberry Pi Pico with CircuitPython.